adi4comp/Adiboy3112/README.md

 #### 3rd Year Undergraduate Student IIT Kharagpur,

 Hi, I am Aditya Ranjan Jha aka Adiboy.
-I know its weird alias but I have been using it since too long to let it go.🙂
+I know its a weird alias but I have been using it since too long to let it go.🙂

 But anyhow that dosen't help you much.
 Does it?
 So here is something about me.